-- (I) The letter "L" denotes the person's long position in the shares of the Company. - (2) The calculation is based on the total number of 2,180,850,000 Shares in issue as at 31 December 2020. - (3) Eternal Heart Holdings Limited, Ling Long Holdings Limited and Lucky Fish Holdings Limited are wholly-owned by Gorgeous Sunshine Holdings Limited which is the holding vehicle wholly-owned by TMF (Cayman) Ltd., the trustee of Jiang Family Trust.
+- (I) The letter "L" denotes the person's long position in the shares of the Company. - (2) The calculation is based on the total number of 2,180,850,000 Shares in issue as at 31 December 2021. - (3) Eternal Heart Holdings Limited, Ling Long Holdings Limited and Lucky Fish Holdings Limited are wholly-owned by Gorgeous Sunshine Holdings Limited which is the holding vehicle wholly-owned by TMF (Cayman) Ltd., the trustee of Jiang Family Trust.
 Jiang Family Trust is a discretionary trust established by Mr. Jiang as the settlor and protector.
 Accordingly, each of Mr. Jiang, Gorgeous Sunshine Holding Limited and TMF (Cayman) Ltd. is deemed to be interested in the Shares held by Eternal Heart Holdings Limited, Ling Long Holdings Limited and Lucky Fish Holdings Limited. - (4) Warm Sunshine Holdings Limited is wholly-owned by Future Wisdom Holdings Limited which is in turn wholly-owned by Mr. Jiang.
-Accordingly, each of Mr. Jiang and Future Wisdom Holdings Limited is deemed to be interested in the Shares held by Warm Sunshine Holdings Limited. - (5) Purple Crystal Holdings Limited is wholly-owned by Purple Dream Holdings Limited which is in turn owned as to 43.68% by Agile Eagle Holdings Limited which is in turn wholly-owned by Mr. Jiang, Accordingly, each of Mr. Jiang, Agile Eagle Holdings Limited and Purple Dream Holdings Limited is deemed to be interested in the Shares held by Purple Crystal Holdings Limited. - (6) Ms. Mao Yuyan is the spouse of Mr. Jiang and therefore she is deemed to be interested in all the Shares held by Mr. Jiang by virtue of the SFO. - (7) The source of information on the interests of GIC Private Limited is from the Disclosure of Interest Form published on the website of the Stock Exchange.
+Accordingly, each of Mr. Jiang and Future Wisdom Holdings Limited is deemed to be interested in the Shares held by Warm Sunshine Holdings Limited. - (5) Purple Crystal Holdings Limited is wholly-owned by Purple Dream Holdings Limited which is in turn owned as to 41.50% by Friends Fruit Holdings Limited, the sole director of which is Mr. Jiang.
+Friends Fruit Holdings Limited is wholly-owned by Friends Together Holdings Limited, which is in turn the holding vehicle wholly owned by TMF Trust (HK) Limited, the member of Advisory Committee of which is Mr. Jiang.
+Accordingly, each of Mr. Jiang, TMF Trust (HK) Limited, Friends Together Holdings Limited, Friends Fruit Holdings Limited and Purple Dream Holdings Limited is deemed to be interested in the Shares held by Purple Crystal Holdings Limited. - (6) Ms. Mao Yuyan is the spouse of Mr. Jiang and therefore she is deemed to be interested in all the Shares held by Mr. Jiang by virtue of the SFO. - (7) The source of information on the interests of GIC Private Limited is from the Disclosure of Interest Form published on the website of the Stock Exchange.

-Save as disclosed above, as at 31 December 2020, the Directors were not aware of any persons (who were not directors or chief executive of the Company) who had an interest or short position in the Shares or underlying Shares of the Company which would fall to be disclosed under Divisions 2 and 3 of Part XV of the SFO, or which would be required, pursuant to Section 336 of the SFO, to be entered in the register referred to therein.
+Save as disclosed above, as at 31 December 2021, the Directors were not aware of any persons (who were not directors or chief executive of the Company) who had an interest or short position in the Shares or underlying Shares of the Company which would fall to be disclosed under Divisions 2 and 3 of Part XV of the SFO, or which would be required, pursuant to Section 336 of the SFO, to be entered in the register referred to therein.